stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 he become hopelessly lost to the real and mirror worlds alike.

   Among the earliest particulars which Robert gave, was the fact that he was not alone in his confinement.
-Various others, all in antique garb, were in there with him&mdash;a corpulent middle-aged gentleman with tied queue and velvet knee-breeches who spoke English fluently though with a marked Scandinavian accent; a rather beautiful small girl with very blonde hair which appeared a glossy dark blue; two apparently mute Negroes whose features contrasted grotesquely
+Various others, all in antique garb, were in there with him--a corpulent middle-aged gentleman with tied queue and velvet knee-breeches who spoke English fluently though with a marked Scandinavian accent; a rather beautiful small girl with very blonde hair which appeared a glossy dark blue; two apparently mute Negroes whose features contrasted grotesquely